 A professional counseling staff is available to assist students in solving problems which may interfere with their academic progress at Germanna.
-Contact the Counseling Center at Germanna's locations for availability and hours of operation.
+Contact Counseling Services at Germanna's locations for availability and hours of operation.
 Students may make appointments with a specific counselor or walk in and be seen by the first available counselor.
-Evening appointments are also available at specific locations.
-Please visit the Counseling Center's web site on Germanna's home page for additional information.
+Online counseling is accessible from the home page on Germanna's web site by clicking on the "Online Chat" link.
+Please visit the Counseling Services' web site on Germanna's home page for additional information.